 - “The Skunk Works (project) manager must be delegated practically complete control of his program in all aspects.

 - There must be a monthly cost review covering not only what has been spent and committed but also forecast costs to the conclusion of the program.

 - The contractor must be delegated and must assume more than normal responsibility to get good vendor bids for sub-contract on the project.

 - There must be mutual trust between the military (customer) organization and the contractor, and very close cooperation and liaison on a day-to-day basis.
 This cuts down misunderstanding and correspondence to an absolute minimum.”

-Bearing in mind when the above was introduced and what typically prevailed at the time, it was unique and hugely far-reaching and still underpins today some of the best practices and far outstrips common practices across entire industries in 2014.
+Bearing in mind when the above was introduced and what typically prevailed at the time, it was unique and hugely far-reaching and still underpins today some of the best practices and far outstrips common practices across entire industries still today.
 In terms of impact and delivery performance, in 1943 the XP-80 aircraft (the USA’s first jet fighter) was delivered (by a team managed personally by Johnson) in only 143 days, seven less than planned.